Guidelines for the PowerPoint Support Forums

 - Type your question directly into Google, Bing or another web search engine.

 If that doesn't help, post your message on the forum.
 Be sure to include all the information needed to solve your problem.
 Please describe your problem as completely as you can.
 Include:

 - The operating system version (ie, Windows XP, Vista, 7, 8, 10, Mac OS X, etc.), and if Windows, whether it's 32- or 64-bit.

 - Is your operating system up to date?

 - Network type and version, if any.

-- The version of Office/PowerPoint you're using and what Service Packs (SPs) have been applied.
+- The version of Office/PowerPoint you're using and when you last updated it.

 - If you're using a trial, beta, web app, click-to-run or Office 365 version of PowerPoint, mention that too.